cloud-carbon-footprint/cloud-carbon-footprint/METHODOLOGY.md

 * logs:GetQueryResults
 * logs:StopQuery

-**GCP:**
+**GCP**
 * Cloud Monitoring - listTimeSeries

 If an organization does not want to provide read permissions to this application directly, they could explore importing the data from a dump to S3, a CSV file, or other means that works best for their workflow.

 ### Energy Estimate (Watt-Hours)

-In order to estimate energy used by cloud providers we are leveraging the methodology that Etsy created called “Cloud Jewels” to determine energy coefficients (kWh) for cloud service usage.
+In order to estimate energy used by cloud providers we are leveraging the methodology that Etsy created called "[Cloud Jewels](https://codeascraft.com/2020/04/23/cloud-jewels-estimating-kwh-in-the-cloud/)" to determine energy coefficients (kWh) for cloud service usage.
 Like Etsy’s approach, our application currently only supports energy estimates for cloud compute and storage, and not memory or networking.
 This is because we are yet to find actionable public research for these types of usage, and typically they contribute a small fraction of a cloud customer’s overall energy use.
+The application also doesn’t currently include estimations for cloud GPU usage, but this is on the roadmap.

-We look at the servers used by cloud providers on their website and reference their energy usage from both the [SPECPower](https://www.spec.org/power_ssj2008/results/power_ssj2008.html) Database and the [2016 US Data Center Energy Usage Report](https://eta.lbl.gov/publications/united-states-data-center-energy).
-Etsy looked into GCP servers and we have additionally looked into AWS servers; see list of processors below.
+We look at the servers used by cloud providers on their website and reference their energy usage from both the [SPECPower](https://www.spec.org/power_ssj2008/results/power_ssj2008.html) database and the [2016 US Data Center Energy Usage Report](https://eta.lbl.gov/publications/united-states-data-center-energy).
+Etsy looked into GCP servers and we have additionally looked into AWS servers; see [appendix](#appendix-aws-processor-list).
 Of course this does not account for any custom processors (such as AWS has) however this is the best information we found publicly available.

 #### Compute
-For Compute estimation, we follow the same formula as [Cloud Jewels](https://codeascraft.com/2020/04/23/cloud-jewels-estimating-kwh-in-the-cloud/), which can be broken down into 2 steps.
+For Compute estimation, we follow the same formula as Cloud Jewels, which can be broken down into 2 steps.
 (We recommend reading their article for a deeper explanation).

 First, we calculate Average Watts which is the average compute energy at a moment in time.
 When a server is idle, it still takes some power to run it (Minimum Watts).
 As the server utilization increases the amount of power